Debt spiral engulfs Turkish voters months before election - ExBulletin

 Kurt writes down all the money owed to him in a worn-out notebook he keeps next to his cash register.

-The grocer says he ends up turning some people away “because I know they’ll never pay it back.
-If a debt hasn’t been repaid after six months, we know we have to cancel it.”
+The grocer says he ends up turning some people away “because I know they’ll never refund me.
+If a debt has not been repaid after six months, we know that we have to cancel it”.

 Economist Erinc Yeldan said Turkey was suffering the fallout from a years-long policy that encouraged cheap loans to achieve rapid economic growth rates.